awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 Before you get started with Spot Instances, you should be familiar with the following concepts:
 + *Spot capacity pool* – A set of unused EC2 instances with the same instance type \(for example, `m5.large`\) and Availability Zone\.
 + *Spot price* – The current price of a Spot Instance per hour\.
 + *Spot Instance request* – Requests a Spot Instance\.
-The request provides the maximum price per hour that you are willing to pay for a Spot Instance\.
-If you don't specify a maximum price, the default maximum price is the On\-Demand price\.
-When the maximum price per hour for your request exceeds the Spot price, Amazon EC2 fulfills your request if capacity is available\.
+When capacity is available, Amazon EC2 fulfills your request\.
 A Spot Instance request is either *one\-time* or *persistent*\.
-Amazon EC2 automatically resubmits a persistent Spot Instance request after the Spot Instance associated with the request is terminated\.
+Amazon EC2 automatically resubmits a persistent Spot Instance request after the Spot Instance associated with the request is interrupted\.
 + *EC2 instance rebalance recommendation* \- Amazon EC2 emits an instance rebalance recommendation signal to notify you that a Spot Instance is at an elevated risk of interruption\.
 This signal gives you the opportunity to proactively rebalance your workloads across existing or new Spot Instances without having to wait for the two\-minute Spot Instance interruption notice\.
-+ *Spot Instance interruption* – Amazon EC2 terminates, stops, or hibernates your Spot Instance when Amazon EC2 needs the capacity back or the Spot price exceeds the maximum price for your request\.
++ *Spot Instance interruption* – Amazon EC2 terminates, stops, or hibernates your Spot Instance when Amazon EC2 needs the capacity back\.
 Amazon EC2 provides a Spot Instance interruption notice, which gives the instance a two\-minute warning before it is interrupted\.

 ### Key differences between Spot Instances and On\-Demand Instances<a name="key-differences-spot-on-demand"></a>